Video: Thoracic surface of the diaphragm

 Next, we’re going to be highlighting the, another part of the parietal pleural, this time the mediastinal part of the parietal pleura which covers the mediastinum and is continuous with the costal part and also the diaphragmatic pleura and you can see also here from this anterior view of the thorax now with the structures that we find on the mediastinum.

 Another structure we can find here from this image is known as an intervertebral disc – just a bit of location to understand what is happening on this image so you have a better understanding when we describe the thoracic surface of the diaphragm.
 To be specific, we find the intervertebral disc found between T8 and T9 vertebrae.
-There are a few structures that can be seen in relation to this disc, namely, the descending aorta located anteriorly as you can see here, a few veins here – the azygos and hemiazygos veins – located anterolaterally on the left and right side respectively, and also here the – if you remember – the sympathetic trunks that are located posterolaterally to this disc.
+There are a few structures that can be seen in relation to this disc, namely, the descending aorta located anteriorly as you can see here, a few veins here – the azygos and hemiazygos veins – located anterolaterally on the right and left side respectively, and also here the – if you remember – the sympathetic trunks that are located posterolaterally to this disc.

 So, I’m just going to highlight here then the two sympathetic trunks – the right sympathetic trunk and the left sympathetic trunk.
 So, you have a bit of understanding what is happening here – notice these highlights.
 As I mentioned before, these structures pass through just behind the diaphragm under the medial lumbocostal arches on the left and right sides.